 7. Allison Marquitta Hawkins – My first love.
 My role model as a missionary.
 Writes letters better than anyone I know.
 A friend of mine just asked me if he could ask her out.
 I told him in so many words, "Allison Hawkins is the finest person I have ever met."
 So she is.

-6. Lindsay Evans – My fashion consultant, my sharpest critic, my arch-nemesis, my confidant, my home away from home,
+6. Lindsay Evans – My fashion consultant, my sharpest critic, my arch-nemesis, my confidant, my home away from home, the one I always miss.

 5. Billy/Jenny/Andrew/Jacob/Katie Guest – Once again, it's hard to say which has had the most influence.